 21 questions I’d like to ask Lance Armstrong

-Lance Armstrong's legacy lives on (Image: AFP)
+Lance Armstrong's lies continue.
+(Image: AFP)

 In my two decades with the ABC I always wanted to interview two people – Sir Donald Bradman and Muhammad Ali.
 Regretfully, in thousands of interviews with sports personalities and athletes, I didn’t get the chance to do either.